rahmannlab/rahmannlab.github.io/people/holzer.md

 city: 66123 Saarbrücken
 tel: +49 (681) 302-70846
 image: holzer.png
-#bib: zentgraf.bib
-# www:
+#www:
 where: uds
+#scholarlink:
 ---

-I am a biotechnologist by training by work in long read bioinformatics now.
+I am a biotechnologist by training, and I work in long read bioinformatics now.

 ---